The key to a personalised customer service in retail

 When opting for the physical channel, consumers are looking for a truly differentiating experience, which is in no way inferior to the one they can get online.
 Stores are expected to move from being transactional places to discovery opportunities where consumers can experience new products and services with advice and guidance from in-store teams.
 41% of consumers expect staff to know their preferences and purchase history, however, only 19% of consumers have experienced this type of personalised customer experience.

 A personalised service not only brings benefits to consumers, but also contributes positively to sales for brands and retailers.
-40% of consumers in the United States say they have bought something more expensive than initially planned because of a personalised customer experience.
+40% of consumers in the United States say they have bought something more expensive than initially planned because of an experiential shopping experience in retail stores.

 This is only possible with investment in training teams, focusing on product knowledge and customers' profiles.
 Thus, teams become capable of finding the perfect combination between the need to be satisfied and the product to be offered - this new level of customisation is called hyper-personalisation.